Powerlearnproject/se-assignment-day-2-git-and-github-SkyFIONA/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a system that tracks changes made to files over time, allowing you to revert to previous versions, compare changes, and collaborate efficiently.
+It ensures consistency and avoids loss of progress by keeping a complete history of modifications.
+GitHub is popular because:
+It uses Git for version control, offering features like branching and merging.
+It provides a collaborative platform with tools for pull requests, issue tracking, and project boards.
+It allows hosting and sharing repositories publicly or privately.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?